-The course covers the folk tale, Hans Christian Andersen's fairy tales and travel writing, Henrik Ibsen's and August Strindberg's drama, the modernist novel, the crime novel, the horror novel, and modern and contemporary short fiction and poetry.
-These literary forms are situated in the context of cultural and ideological developments from Romanticism via the Scandinavian Modern Breakthrough into Modernism and Postmodernism as well as in the context of political and social changes from democratisation via the welfare state to the multicultural society.
+The course covers the folk tale, Hans Christian Andersen's fairy tales and travel writing, Henrik Ibsen's and August Strindberg's new drama, the dystopian novel, the gothic novel, the coming-of-age novel, and modern short fiction and poetry.
+These literary forms are situated in the context of cultural and ideological developments from Romanticism via the Scandinavian Modern Breakthrough to Modernism and proletarian writing as well as in the context of political and social changes such as democratisation, occupation and welfare-state development.

 Information for Visiting Students

 |Pre-requisites||Entry to any language course above introductory level is subject to a language test by the relevant subject area on arrival and at the discretion of the course organiser.